Please note that the deadlines have now passed for 2019 applications.

 The studentship will be jointly supervised by Professor Michael J. Reiss (University College London) and Dr Silke Ackermann (University of Oxford History of Science Museum).
 This studentship, which is fully funded for three years full-time (or equivalent part-time), with the option of up to six months additional funding for related professional development, will begin on 1 October 2019.

-For full details of the studentship and how to apply please follow the link to the UCL website or contact Claire Goddard at email@example.com
+For full details of the studentship and how to apply please follow the link to the advert on the UCL website or contact Claire Goddard at firstname.lastname@example.org

 Applications must be received no later than 2 April 2019.